 Unlike the Australian saltwater crocodiles, that habitually kill humans, the smaller Yacare caimans are not dangerous to humans.
 They feed mainly on aquatic invertebrates, like snails, and fish.

 Thankfully, the trade of wild crocodilian skins was finally banded across the globe in 1992 and Yacara caimans came back with a vengeance.
 The current combined population in Argentina, Bolivia, Brazil and Paraguay numbers approximately ten million individuals.
 Although, poaching is still a problem in many of these countries.

-Another creature with a sinister reputation is the Anaconda – the largest snake in the world.
+Another creature with a sinister reputation is the Anaconda – the largest snake in the world and one of the most dangerous Brazilian animals.
 Technically, Asia’s reticulated python is longer, but the Anaconda packs a lot more bulk.
 Females tend to be significantly larger than the males.
 The longest and heaviest female Anaconda on record measured 5.21 m long and weighed 97.5 kg.